 We recall the determinant program over an abstract field K in Section 2.
-The most simple parts of the program are differentiated by applying "by hand" the automatic program differentiation mechanism that we review in Section 3.
-However, this strategy appears to be quite complicated and tedious for the more complex parts of the program for which we proceed analytically instead.
+The simplest parts of the program are differentiated by applying "by hand" the automatic program differentiation mechanism that we review in Section 3.
+However, this strategy appears to be quite complicated and tedious for the more complex parts of the program, for which we proceed analytically instead.
 In particular, one of the steps of the determinant program is computing the constant term of the minimum polynomial of a linearly generated sequence.
-We differentiate the corresponding formula by an analytical study in Section 4, and propose a concrete implementation.
-The determinant algorithm also uses a Krylov subspace construction, which consists in vector times matrix, and matrix times matrix products.
+We differentiate the corresponding formula from an analytical study in Section 4, and propose a concrete implementation.
+The determinant algorithm also uses a Krylov subspace construction, which consists in vector times matrix and matrix times matrix products.
 These simplest parts of the program are differentiated in Section 5 in a way directly related to the automatic differentiation process.
 Sections 4 and 5 lead us to the description of a corresponding new adjoint program over a field, in Section 6.
-The algorithm we obtain somehow calls to mind the matrix factorization of Eberly (1997, (3.4)).
-We note that our objectives are similar to Eberly's ones, whose question was to give an explicit inversion algorithm from the parallel determinant algorithm of Kaltofen and Pan (1991).
+The algorithm that we obtain to some extent calls to mind the matrix factorization of Eberly (1997, (3.4)).
+We note that our objectives are similar to those of Eberly, whose aim was to obtain an explicit inversion algorithm from the parallel determinant algorithm of Kaltofen and Pan (1991).

-Our motivation for studying the differentiation and resulting adjoint algorithm, is the importance of the determinant approach of Kaltofen (1992), and Kaltofen and Villard (2005), for various complexity estimates.
-Recent advances around the determinant of polynomial or integer matrices (see Eberly et al. (2000); Kaltofen and Villard (2005); Storjohann (2003, 2005)), and matrix inversion (see Jeannerod and Villard (2006), and Storjohann (to appear)) also justify the study of the general adjoint problem.
+Our motivation for studying the differentiation and resulting adjoint algorithm is the importance of the determinant approach of Kaltofen (1992) and Kaltofen and Villard (2005) for various complexity estimates.
+Recent advances as regards the determinant of polynomial or integer matrices (see Eberly et al. (2000), Kaltofen and Villard (2005) and Storjohann (2003, 2005)) and matrix inversion (see Jeannerod and Villard (2006) and Storjohann (in press)) also justify the study of the general adjoint problem.

 For computing the determinant without divisions over an abstract commutative ring R, Kaltofen applies the avoidance of divisions of Strassen (1973) to his determinant algorithm over a field.
 We apply the same techniques.
 From the adjoint algorithm of Section 6 over a field, we deduce an adjoint algorithm over an arbitrary ring R in Section 7.
 The avoidance of divisions involves computations with truncated power series.
-A crucial point in Kaltofen's approach is a "baby steps/giant steps" scheme for reducing the corresponding power series arithmetic cost.
+A crucial point in Kaltofen's approach is a "baby steps/giant steps" scheme for reducing the arithmetic cost of the corresponding power series operations.
 Since we use the reverse mode of differentiation (see Section 3), the flow of computation is modified, and the benefit of the baby steps/giant steps is partly lost for the adjoint.
-This asks us to introduce an early, and lazy polynomial evaluation strategy for not increasing the complexity estimate.
+This asks us to introduce an early and lazy polynomial evaluation strategy so as not to increase the complexity estimate.